Go to file

 # Check validator logs

-laconic-so deployment --dir $DATA_DIRECTORY/mainnet-zenithd-deployment logs zenithd -f
+laconic-so deployment --dir $DATA_DIRECTORY/stage1-zenithd-deployment logs zenithd

 Step 4: Run Lockdrop Distribution Notebook